 Are there any non-pharmacological interventions for managing daytime sleepiness in Parkinson's disease?

 Yes, non-pharmacological interventions such as optimizing sleep hygiene practices, establishing a regular sleep routine, creating a conducive sleep environment, and managing stress can effectively manage daytime sleepiness in early Parkinson disease.
-Working with a healthcare professional to determine the most appropriate strategies for each individual's needs is important.
+Working with a healthcare professional to determine the most appropriate strategies for everyone's needs is important.